 Upon George Haynam's retirement in 2000, Hartmut Höft became the department head.
 Under Dr. Höft's guidance, labs were expanded, most lower-level classes became lecture/lab courses, more faculty were hired, and several new programs were instituted, including a double M.S. program with the Technical University of Karlsruhe in Germany.

 The department continues to expand in both depth and breadth.
-Recently, we have added courses in mobile application development, data mining , and web science.
-We are also a department that celebrates diversity: our faculty come from seven different countries on three different continents.
+Recently, courses have been added in mobile application development, data mining, and web science.
+This is a department that celebrates and embraces diversity: our faculty come from seven different countries on three different continents.